20190130_121000-scaled

 The proposal includes landscape planting on the east boundary, adjacent to the railway line, and on the south and west boundary to enhance screening of the site and add to the SSSI.

-The solar farm will be made suitable for sheep grazing within the fenced area through seeded with an appropriate grassland mix.
+The solar farm will be made suitable for sheep grazing within the fenced area and seeded with an appropriate grassland mix.
 The margins of the site outside the fence can be used for other habitat enhancements such as wildflower seeding which will boost the biodiversity both on and off site.

 Site Access

 Traffic management measures will be employed to ensure safe entry and exit from Aston Lane.
 This would be agreed in consultation with the Local Highway Authority and controlled through a detailed Construction Traffic Management Plan, secured by planning conditions.
-Advanced notification will be provided for road users and residents ahead of the anticipated 16 week construction period.
+Advanced notification will be provided for road users and residents ahead of the construction period.

-The Operational access will also utilise the existing access at Aston Grange Farm.
 There will be minimal traffic during the operational period with maintenance only requiring a site visit roughly once per month.
 Operational visits are usually carried out by one or two personnel, in a light goods vehicle, to undertake routine maintenance and project checks.
 We would also make occasional trips to site as part of our ongoing planning and environmental management compliance checks.
 For example, to check on our ongoing landscaping and ecological management measures, and to identify opportunities for additional enhancements.

 Internal access tracks will use existing tracks and extend these where required.
-Any new access tracks will be 4 metres wide and will be built of crushed stone over a geo-textile membrane, no concrete will be required.
+Any new access tracks will be sufficiently wide and will likely be built of crushed stone over a geo-textile membrane.
 Where possible, tracks will be allowed to grass over once construction is finished.
+The site would be operational for a period of 40 years.
+Once the project ceases operation it will be restored to its original condition.

 Specialist Environmental Surveys